How To Cut Through Overwhelm In Your Business

 Just like them, I am on a journey of continuous adaptation.

-The past few years this problem has become widespread, and many people seem more easily frayed than in the past, not as resilient.
+The past few years stress and overwhelm has become widespread, and many people seem more easily frayed than in the past, not as resilient.

-It’s important not to internalize the lack of control you feel about being overwhelmed into shame.
+It’s important not to internalize the lack of control you feel about being overwhelmed into a source of shame.

 Getting centered and productive is a strategic outcome, born of cause and effect.

-So, if you’re feeling overwhelmed, I recommend you consider effectiveness a core muscle you need to develop.
+So, if you’re feeling overworked and overwhelmed, I recommend you consider effectiveness a core muscle you need to develop.

-After all, it is no exaggeration that along with your business, your health, your relationships and your sanity are at stake.
+After all, it is no exaggeration that along with your business; your health, relationships and sanity are at stake.